 New entrepreneurs on the social scene, take heed.

 If you're a new business trying to get a leg up in this world, Instagram is a no-brainer platform to adopt.
 It's hyper visual, it's mostly organic, and almost every adult human uses it, making it ideal for propelling a newb enterprise forward.

 In theory, this all sounds like a walk in the park.
 But this endeavor cannot and should not be underestimated.
 Anyone who's ever tried so much as to grow Instagram followers knows firsthand how deceptively arduous it is to sprout an engaged audience from the bottom up.
 Social media roles are probably the most underestimated in any company; certain executives still don't really get it and actually believe that the job is just about posting fun photos all day long at whim.
 Boy are they wrong.

 No matter how long the list of advantages may be, ignoring the fact that Instagram has become a crowded space would be reckless.
-While being an incredible opportunity for brands to carve out a niche and appropriate themselves market share, its 700 million+ users render the platform a saturated ecosystem.
+While being an incredible opportunity for brands to carve out a niche and appropriate themselves market share, its 1 billion+ users render the platform a saturated ecosystem.
 Treading mindfully is de rigueur.

 Instagram might be intuitive for anyone under 25, but it can be confusing and paralyzing for entrepreneurs thanks to endlessly evolving social media business practices.
 Follow the below pointers to win at brand-building with your Instagram posts and then some.
 You'll to need to sign up for the robust Dash Hudson tools suite in no time. 💁

 1. Make a Killer Bio